 OFFICIAL MAP: Appalachian Trail, Trails Illustrated Map (find it at Trailful Outdoor Co.)

-Winding through Georgia’s rolling southern Appalachian Mountains, the mega-length Appalachian Trail catches stunning summit views from legendary mountains like Blood and Cowrock, and dives into beautiful creek valleys like Three Forks on its journey to the North Carolina state line at Bly Gap.
+Winding through Georgia’s rolling southern Appalachian Mountains, the Appalachian Trail catches stunning summit views from legendary mountains like Blood and Cowrock, and dives into beautiful creek valleys like Three Forks on its northbound journey toward Bly Gap.
 This hike on Georgia’s northernmost stretch of the AT lacks an impressive summit view like some of its more southern segments.
 But this stretch of the famed trail explores mile after mile of beautiful, fern-and-moss-filled forests.
-Numerous campsites dot the trail’s sides, making it a great overnight backpacking trip.
+Numerous campsites flank the trail, making it a great overnight backpacking trip.
 And highlights on this adventure include the Plum Orchard AT shelter, and crossing the North Carolina state line to visit to a gnarled, old oak tree at Bly Gap.

-It’s a scenic adventure, for sure… just not in the ‘catch stunning summit views’ kind of way.
-And at over 17 miles, round trip, with plenty of rolling climbs, it’s a fantastic workout, and a great trail run to the state line, too.
+It’s a scenic adventure, for sure.
+Just not in the ‘stunning summit views’ way.
+It spans over 17 miles, round trip, with plenty of rolling climbs.
+This hike is a fantastic workout and makes for a great trail run, too.

 The Appalachian Trail at Dicks Creek Gap

-The adventure begins at Dicks Creek Gap on the paved Highway 76, (view maps and driving directions), following the AT’s signature white trail blazes of the northeast from the gap.
+The adventure begins at Dicks Creek Gap on Highway 76 just east of Hiawassee (view maps and driving directions).
+From the gap, the hike follows the Appalachian Trail’s signature white trail blazes northeast.

-The hike follows the meanders of a small stream, a tributary of Dick’s Creek, which some miles away cascades in the stunning waterfall at Dicks Creek Falls.
-The trail climbing elevation steadily, passing the first of many campsites at under a half mile.
-The trail descends briefly before beginning a second climb, ascending toward Little Bald Knob, and passing a second campsite at 1 mile.
+The hike follows the meanders of a small stream, a tributary of Dick’s Creek.
+Downstream, the creek cascades in the stunning waterfall at Dicks Creek Falls.
+The trail climbs elevation steadily, passing the first of many campsites at under a half-mile.
+It descends briefly before beginning a second climb toward Little Bald Knob and passing a second campsite at 1 mile.
 The hike crests again at 1.35 miles before plunging yet again, following a creek on the left and another campsite at just under 1.5 miles.

-A blue-blazed side trail departs on the trail’s right side, hiking a short .2 mile eastbound to the Plum Orchard Gap shelter and Plum Orchard Creek.
+A blue-blazed side trail departs on the trail’s right side, hiking a short quarter-mile eastbound to the Plum Orchard Gap shelter and Plum Orchard Creek.

 Numerous campsites speckle the grounds at Plum Orchard Gap, offering a great midpoint camping spot before reaching the state line.

-Departing the gap, the AT climbs to crest the curiously-named As Knob, passing through a forest filled with fern and gnarled mountain laurel in a descent to Blue Ridge Gap.
-Hiking through Blue Ridge Gap, the AT crosses a gravel road and ascends elevation, passing two off-trail campsites and a trickling spring near Rich Cove Gap at 6.5 miles.
+Departing the gap, the AT climbs to crest the curiously named As Knob, passing through a forest filled with fern and gnarled mountain laurel and descending to Blue Ridge Gap.
+Hiking through Blue Ridge Gap, the AT crosses a gravel road and ascends elevation.
+The AT passes two off-trail campsites and a trickling spring near Rich Cove Gap at 6.5 miles.

 The trail rolls elevation over the next two miles, steadily climbing toward the Georgia border.
 A large, mossy, gray rock outcrop towers over the trail just before the hike the AT crosses the Georgia – North Carolina state line at 8.5 miles.